Play Store Not Downloading Apps? Here's How I Finally Fixed It

 Outdated Play Store Version

-Running an old version of Play Store causes compatibility issues.
-Apps designed for newer Play Store versions simply won't download on outdated ones.
+Using an older version of the Play Store can cause problems with compatibility.
+Apps that are made for newer versions of the Play Store won't work on older ones.

 SD Card Issues

-If you set apps to install on an SD card, and that card is corrupted or full, downloads fail silently.
-The error messages don't even tell you what's wrong.
+If you tell apps to install on an SD card and that card is broken or full, the downloads will fail without any warning.
+The error messages don't even say what's wrong.

 How to Fix Play Store Not Downloading Apps